-The total cost to BEIS of the project delivery should be no more that £500,000 for the whole duration of the project.
+The total cost to UK PACT of the project delivery should be no more that £1,000,000 per year.

 Projects may operate with co-funding from other stakeholders and indeed are encouraged to do so.
 Details should be provided of all sources of co-funding and any co-funding which was sought but not awarded.

 Implementers must demonstrate how the funding from UK PACT is additional and necessary, and not duplicative.
 The funding portion received from UK PACT must be for activities with distinct, measurable outcomes.